Arthur Clarence Pillsbury

 Arthur Clarence Pillsbury (1870–1946) was a United States photographer, inventor, and filmmaker, known through his innovations which extended human vision at a critical time in our history.
-Although many make the mistake of focusing on his sensational landscapes of Yosemite National Park, photos of the 1906 San Francisco earthquake, and time lapse photography of flowers, he had seen the potential of film for rapidly increasing our understanding in every part of science.
+Although many make the mistake of focusing on his sensational landscapes of Yosemite National Park, photos of the 1906 San Francisco earthquake, and time-lapse photography of flowers, he had seen the potential of film for rapidly increasing our understanding in every part of science.

 The son of physicians, Pillsbury was born in Medford, Massachusetts His family relocated to Auburn, California in 1883, and he became a student at Stanford University.
 In 1895, he rode to Yosemite by bicycle with his cousin Bernard Lane and another friend from Stanford.

 Pillsbury's career spilled over into nearly every kind of application for photography.
 His career began in 1895 when as a student he documented in one hour with 60 different images the first fraternity rush at Stanford University.
-Pillsbury studied mechanical engineering at Stanford University and is credited with the invention of a specimen slicer (for microscopy) and a circuit panorama camera before leaving college.
+Pillsbury studied mechanical engineering at Stanford University and is credited with the invention of a specimen slicer (for microscopy) before leaving college.
 Two years later he invented the first circuit panorama camera and soon after took it to the Yukon to capture the opening of the mining fields and towns.
 By 1900 he had photographed many of the notable features of the Western United States.
 By 1909, the year he made the first nature movie, he had moved into the role of filmmaking which would take science to an entirely different level.
-His book, Picturing Miracles of Plant and Animal Life, published by J. B. Lippincott Co., 1937 takes you through a series of his most important inventions which changed how we see the world today.
-You will notice that none of these were patented, instead, Pillsbury believed 'Knowledge Commons' optimized the use of innovations which would advance our access to information and encourage innovations.
+His book, Picturing Miracles of Plant and Animal Life, published by J. B. Lippincott Co., 1937 takes the reader through a series of his most important inventions which changed how we see the world.
+None of his inventions were patented, instead, Pillsbury believed 'Knowledge Commons' optimized the use of innovations which would advance our access to information and encourage innovations.